sam-hatley/newsbot/README.md

 You can make a bot.

 I've set up this Twitter bot to run every fifteen minutes on a home server.
-It checks for new tweets, goes through any URL and pulls out the headline, than retweets Harrow Online's tweets with text straight from the headline.
-It's written in Python and uses [tweepy](https://www.tweepy.org/) to interact with the Twitter API and [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/) to scrape the headlines.
+It checks for new tweets, goes through any URL and pulls out the headline, then retweets Harrow Online's tweets with text straight from the headline.
+It's written in Python, uses [tweepy](https://www.tweepy.org/) to interact with the Twitter API, and [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/) to scrape the headlines.

 Find the bot on [Twitter](https://twitter.com/harrowtitlebot): if you're living in Harrow, it might be of use to you!
 If not, feel free to pull the code and set it up for your own use.